Footprint Science - IntroductionNot Translated

 How can we all live well and live within the means of one planet?

 This is the research question of the 21st century.
 If we are serious about sustainable development, there is no way around this question.
 If we do not design ways to live within the means of one planet, sustainability will remain elusive, which creates risks for economies and humanity as a whole.
 Living within the means of nature is a necessary precondition for sustainability.

-Every two years we release a new edition of the National Footprint Accounts in WWF’s Living Planet Report.
+In addition, every two years we release a new edition of the National Footprint Accounts in WWF’s Living Planet Report.
 The most recent report was published in September 2014.